9 iPad Video Players Checked in 2026: 4 Current Picks

 best video player for ipad

-Comparison: Best iPad Video Players at a Glance
+Current iPad Video Players at a Glance

-Best iPad Video Players: Full Reviews
+iPad Video Players: Picks and Availability

 VLC iPad Video Player